jhonfredynova/fullstack-react/README.md

 - WEB: http://localhost:3000

 ## Deployment

-Before deploying you must configure the environment variables in the server:
+Before deploying you must configure the environment variables in the server and run this commands:

 ```
 npm i
 npm start